andreazorzetto/yh/README.md

 This project starts with the author's incapacity to give up on colours while playing with kubernetes cli and YAML output (`kubectl get something -o yaml`).

-Unable to find another YAML highlighter where to simply dump some code to, with little to no ~~respect~~ expectations, and full of inspiration by his recent Go training, I decided to write one from scratch.
+Unable to find another YAML highlighter where to simply dump some code on, with little to no ~~respect~~ expectations, and full of inspiration by his recent Go training, I decided to write one from scratch.

 ![Comparison with or without yh](https://raw.githubusercontent.com/andreazorzetto/yh/master/images/comparison.png)